Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

     git clone "https://${VCS_USER}:${VCS_PASS}@api-gw-service-nmn.local/vcs/cray/csm-config-management.git"
     ```

    A Git commit hash from this repository is needed in the following step.
-After cloning repo, verify that the "yaml"
+After cloning repo, verify that the YAML
    files used in image customization are present.
 If not, check the other branches in cloned repo and switch to correct
-   branch which has the required "yaml" files.
+   branch which has the required YAML files.

    ```bash
     git branch -a